Carpathian Germans: First Czechoslovak Republic

 During the First Czechoslovak Republic (1918–1938), Carpathian Germans had a specific political party, the Zipser German Party (1920–1938), led by Andor Nitsch, who was elected from 1925 to 1935 on a common Hungarian-German list for parliamentary elections.
-In 1929, the more nationalist-oriented, was formed in Bratislava, the Carpathian German Party (KdP), which made a common list at the 1935 parliamentary elections with the Sudeten German Party; Konrad Henlein became its leader in 1937, with Franz Karmasin as deputy.
+In 1929, the more nationalist-oriented Carpathian German Party (KdP) was formed in Bratislava, which later made a common list at the 1935 parliamentary elections with the Sudeten German Party; Konrad Henlein became its leader in 1937, with Franz Karmasin as deputy.
 In 1935, both parties obtained a seat in both parliamentary assemblies.
 In 1939, the KdP was renamed the German Party, with Franz Karmasin as führer, who had become in October 1938 state secretary for German Affairs in the Slovak Republic (1939–1945), led by Tiso.

 The status of the Slovak Republic as a client state of Nazi Germany during World War II made life difficult for Carpathian Germans after the war.
 Nearly all remaining Germans had fled or were evacuated by the German authorities before the end of the war.
 Most Germans from Spiš were evacuated to Germany or the Sudetenland before the arrival of the Red Army.
 The evacuation was mostly the initiative of Adalbert Wanhoff and prepared the diocese of the German Evangelical Church between mid-November 1944 and 21 January 1945.
 The Germans from Bratislava were evacuated in January and February 1945 after long delays, and those of the Hauerland fled at the end of March 1945.
 The Red Army reached Bratislava on 4 April 1945.